The Critical Materials Institute developed a museum exhibit at the Colorado School of Mines Geology Museum.

 Exhibit Updates

-- Summer 2016, solar panels installed to power exhibit at the Mines Geology Museum
+- Summer 2016, solar panels installed to power exhibit at the Mines Museum of Earth Science

 - December 2016, Solar Installation Workshop